secretstartups/handbook/content/handbook/sales/playbook/_index.md

 The Enterprise Sales department is part of [GitLab Sales](/handbook/sales/#welcome-to-the-sales-team-homepage) and includes both Large and Public Sector sales teams.
 The sales field in Enterprise is made up of [Major and Strategic Account Executives (MAEs and SAEs)](/job-families/sales/enterprise-account-executive/) who collaborate closely with their [deal team](/handbook/sales/#customer-success) (Inside Sales, Customer Success, Sales Development, Channel & Alliances and more) and work across functions to deliver maximum value to strategic and large prospects and customers throughout their entire journey with GitLab.
 When thinking about 'what good looks like' in this department, refer to your [job family](/job-families), the [field competencies](/handbook/sales/training/field-functional-competencies/), and our [GitLab values](/handbook/values/).

-Besides this page, there are a few bookmarks you’ll want to set that will be your main sources of truth during your everyday work.
+Besides this page, there are a few bookmarks you'll want to set that will be your main sources of truth during your everyday work.
 These are:

 - **[The GitLab Sales handbook page](/handbook/sales/#welcome-to-the-sales-team-homepage):** This page serves as our home base.
 From here, you can find a wealth of resources that are relevant to the entire sales field.
-Whether you’re looking for sales order processing info, or wondering how to get executive support, this is where you’ll find what you need.
+Whether you're looking for sales order processing info, or wondering how to get executive support, this is where you'll find what you need.
 - **[Field Slack Channels](/handbook/sales/sales-google-groups/#field-slack-channels):** View and join these Slack channels based on your role and team to stay connected with your peers.
-- **[GitLab Level Up Learning Platform](https://levelup.gitlab.com/learn/dashboard):** You’ll receive access to GitLab Level Up during your first week of onboarding.
+- **[GitLab Level Up Learning Platform](https://levelup.gitlab.com/learn/dashboard):** You'll receive access to GitLab Level Up during your first week of onboarding.
 This learning hub includes training and refresher courses on everything related to Sales at GitLab, including our sales methodology, tools, and sales skills.
 - **[The Enterprise Sales Google drive](https://drive.google.com/drive/folders/14obWsdpYmaASD186cXyUIA19mk2Id_db?usp=sharing):** You'll use this folder and the [GitLab Sales drive](https://drive.google.com/drive/folders/0BzQII5CcGHkKSFFJWkx3R1lUdGM?resourcekey=0-A23lzowP5l3KyPLQtvxIgA&usp=sharing) to reference and store internal-only resources relevant to your work.
 You'll find everything from running notes docs for your accounts to planning toolkits and templates for proposals and presentations.
-- **[Enterprise Sales Highspot landing page](https://gitlab.highspot.com/spots/6329c1e293fedc634e196730):** You’ll receive access to Highspot in Okta during your first week of onboarding.
-It’s where all sales content is stored - whether you’re looking for competitive intelligence, solution selling guidance, templates to use in proposals, or the latest marketing assets.
+- **[Enterprise Sales Highspot landing page](https://gitlab.highspot.com/spots/6329c1e293fedc634e196730):** You'll receive access to Highspot in Okta during your first week of onboarding.
+It's where all sales content is stored - whether you're looking for competitive intelligence, solution selling guidance, templates to use in proposals, or the latest marketing assets.
 - **[The Customer-Ready Shadow Program](/handbook/sales/shadow-program/):** Shadowing customer calls offers a hands-on way to learn how different GitLab roles represent GitLab.
 We often learn best when we have the opportunity to learn from our peers, practice, and get feedback in an interactive way.
-It’s also a great way to make new hires feel welcome and a part of our sales culture at GitLab.
+It's also a great way to make new hires feel welcome and a part of our sales culture at GitLab.
 All sellers in Enterprise Sales participate in the shadow program in some way - whether they shadow or host their peers.

 ## The Enterprise Seller playbook